Mass media in Russia: Ownership structure

 Two of the three main channels are majority owned by the state.
 Channel One is 51% publicly owned, while Rossiya is 100% state-owned through the All-Russia State Television and Radio Broadcasting Company (VGTRK).
 NTV is a commercial channel, but it is owned by Gazprom-Media, a subsidiary of Gazprom of which the state owns 50.002%.
 These three channels have often come under criticism for being biased towards the United Russia party and the Presidential Administration of Russia.
 They are accused of providing disproportionate and uncritical coverage of United Russia and their candidates.
 The channels do, however, provide large amounts of free airtime to all opposition election candidates, as required by law.
 During the 2008 Russian presidential election, the four presidential candidates all received 21 hours of airtime on the three main channels to debate each other and present their views.
 According to research conducted by Professor Sarah Oates, most Russians believe that news reporting on the three national television channels is selective and unbalanced, but view this as appropriate.
 The responders to the study made it clear that they believe the role of state television should be to provide central authority and order in troubled times.

+Vladimir Putin's close friend Yury Kovalchuk owns shares in several of Russia's most influential TV channels, including Channel One.
+In December 2021, Alisher Usmanov's holding company USM said it had sold its stake in Russia's leading internet group VK to state-run insurance company Sogaz, which is partly owned by Yury Kovalchuk.